Once the official residence of the Bourbon kings, the sumptuous Royal Palace is now a museum, carefully restored to its

 Ascend the stairs and explore the richly adorned Royal Apartments, including the Throne Room and the Royal Chapel, filled with Baroque paintings, intricate tapestries, polished marble, and grand chandeliers.

 Also worth a look is the beautiful private theatre, created in 1768 and the hanging gardens, from where you can enjoy panoramic views of Vesuvius and the Gulf of Naples.

 The palace also houses the National Library, whose treasures include 2000 papyri excavated from Herculaneum, while the adjoining Teatro San Carlo, built in 1737, is the oldest continuously active opera house in the world.

 If you are visiting Naples during your charter, the Royal Palace makes an easy and rewarding excursion.
-To find out more, please speak with your prefered yacht charter broker.
+To find out more, please speak with your preferred yacht charter broker.

 Royal Palace of Naples